terramate-io/terramate/docs/codegen/generate-file.md

 There is no overriding or merging behavior for `generate_file` blocks.
-Blocks defined at different levels with the same label aren't allowed, resulting in failure for the overall code generation process.
+Blocks defined at different levels with the same label aren't allowed, resulting in failure of the overall code generation process.